-Mile-A-Minute Weed (Persicaria perfoliata) is a vigorous, barbed, vine that smothers other herbaceous plants, shrubs and even trees by growing over them.
-Growing up to 6 inches per day, mile-a-minute weed forms dense mats that cover other plants and then stresses and weakens themthrough smothering and physically damaging them.
+Mile-a-minute weed (Persicaria perfoliata) is a vigorous, barbed vine that smothers other herbaceous plants, shrubs and even trees by growing over them.
+Growing up to six inches per day, mile-a-minute weed forms dense mats that cover other plants and then stresses and weakens them through smothering and physically damaging them.
 Sunlight is blocked, thus decreasing the covered plant’s ability to photosynthesize; and the weight and pressure of the mile-a-minute weed can cause poor growth of branches and foliage.
 The smothering can eventually kill overtopped plants.

-Mile-a-minute weed (Persicaria perfoliata (L.) H. Gross, formerly Polygonum perfoliatum) is a member of the Polygonum or Buckwheat family.
-It is native to India and Eastern Asia and was accidentally introduced via contaminated holly seed into York County, PA in 1930.
-As of September 2011, mile-a-minute weed has been found in all the Mid-Atlantic states, southern New England, North Carolina, Ohio and Oregon.
-In New York, mile-a-minute weed has been recorded mostly in counties south of the northern Connecticut boarder.
-Mile-a-minute weed has a large potential to expand in cooler areas, as the seed requires an 8 week cold period in order to flower.
+Mile-a-minute weed (Persicaria perfoliata (L.) H. Gross, formerly Polygonum perfoliatum) is a member of the polygonum or buckwheat family.
+It is native to India and Eastern Asia and was accidentally introduced via contaminated holly seed into York County, Pennsylvania in 1930.
+Mile-a-minute weed has been found in all the Mid-Atlantic states, southern New England, North Carolina, Ohio, and Oregon (2011).
+In New York, mile-a-minute weed has been recorded mostly in counties south of the northern Connecticut border.
+Mile-a-minute weed has a large potential to expand in cooler areas, as the seed requires an eight-week cold period in order to flower.
 It is estimated that mile-a-minute weed is in only 20% of its potential U.S. range.

 Seeds are carried long distances by birds, which are presumed to be the main cause of long distance spread.
 Deer, chipmunks, squirrels and even one particular species of ant is known to eat mile-a-minute weed fruit.
 Viable seeds have been found in deer scat; an indication that other animals may also be vectors.

-Mile-a-minute weed seeds can float for 7-9 days, which allows for long distance movement in water.
+Mile-a-minute weed seeds can float for seven to nine days, which allows for long distance movement in water.
 This movement can be amplified during storms when vines hanging over waterways drop their fruit into fast moving waters, which then spread the seeds throughout a watershed.

 Mile-a-minute has a number of management options that can be employed.
 Different sites will dictate different levels of management depending on conditions and the level of infestation.
-Once all the plants have been removed, on-going monitoring and management must occur, for up to 6 years, in order to exhaust any seeds remaining in the soil.
+Once all the plants have been removed, on-going monitoring and management must occur for up to six years in order to exhaust any seeds remaining in the soil.